imukulgehlot/dhan_saarthi_flutter/README.md

 ## 💡 Development Decisions

 - **Why Supabase?**
-    - Fast setup for auth + Postgres + RLS = perfect combo for interviews 🔥
+    - Fast setup for auth 🔥

 - **State Management:**
     - [`GetX`] chosen for lightweight reactive state, navigation, and DI in one